Klinge (landform): Name

 These valleys are habitats for the common midwife toad, which, in many places, is also called the Steinklinke ("Stone klinke") or Klinkerkröte ("Klinker Toad"), its spawning waters are thus referred to as Klingelsiepen, Klingelborn, Klingelschlade, Klingelpütt or Glockenteich, all names that refer to its very characteristic call.

-In northwest Germany such erosion valleys are called Spiepen, Siefen or Seif, or Sieke.
+In northwest Germany such erosion valleys are called Siepen, Siefen or Seif, or Sieke.

 Geomorphology

 Klingen occur especially in the small catchment areas of heavily forested low mountain regions, carved out by erosion processes even today, where, as a result of the alternating layers of porous sandstones or limestones on top of impervious clays and marls, small springs arise.
 Hillsides are often undercut which may trigger small or medium-sized landslips or even mudflows.
 In southwestern Germany these processes occur especially in the small, steep-sided valley that flow into the Rhine system.

 In harder, jointed (and therefore pervious) rocks, landslips are rarer.
 Instead rockfalls or even collapses occur on massifs and rock faces.
 These processes are encouraged in the winter months mainly by frost weathering.
 Especially susceptible are steep rock faces in Muschelkalk and White Jurassic.